hazae41/immutable/README.md

 The most important thing about The Immutable Framework is that service-workers are immutably cached.

-This is done by using immutable `Cache-Control` headers and `{ updateViaCache: "all" }`.
+This is done by using immutable `Cache-Control` headers and `{ updateViaCache: "all" }` options.

-Once the service-worker is cached, the app cannot be automatically updated by the browser.
+Once the service-worker is cached, the webapp cannot be automatically updated by the browser.

-In order to update it, we just `register()` a new cache-busted service-worker.
+In order to update it, we need to `register()` a new service-worker at a different URL.

 This is done by generating a `service_worker.<hash>.h.js` for each version of your service-worker.